tz33cu/tz33cu.github.io/content/authors/carol/_index.md

 profiles:
   - icon: brands/linkedin
     url: 'https://www.linkedin.com/in/carol-collab'
+avatar:
+  filename: "avatar.png"   # keep the image in the same folder
 ---

 Carol is a design researcher who partners with the studio on human-centered design and prototyping.